CSA SMS

 • Crash Indicator (Reportable Crashes)

-Each behavior has been developed from a number of studies that quantify the associations between violations and crash risk, statistical analysis, and law enforcement subject matter experts.
-What is DOT SAP Program?
+Each behavior has been developed from several studies that quantify the associations between violations and crash risk, statistical analysis, and law enforcement subject matter experts.
+What is the DOT SAP Program?

 Why Did the FMCS Implement CSA?

-The FMCSA has set its sights on stepping up safety for drivers and motor carriers.
+The FMCSA has set its sights on improving safety for drivers and motor carriers.
 Despite steady progress in recent years, the rate at which crashes have been reduced has slowed.
-This prompted FMCSA to take a closer look at how it evaluates carrier and driver safety.
+This prompted FMCSA to examine how it evaluates carrier and driver safety.

 The result of this assessment is CSA, or Compliance, Safety, and Accountability.
-With CSA, the FMCSA will be able to better assess the safety performance of more segments of the industry and intervene earlier with carriers who demonstrate unsafe behaviors.
-By taking these steps towards improved oversight and transparency, FMCSA hopes to further reduce crash rates on our roads.
-You will need driver qualification files filed out by all employees that drive for you working.
-Also, take a look at What Is IRP or Apportioned Registration.
+With CSA, the FMCSA will better assess the safety performance of more industry segments and intervene earlier with carriers who demonstrate unsafe behaviors.
+By taking these steps towards improved oversight and transparency, FMCSA hopes to reduce crash rates on our roads further.
+You will need driver qualification files filed out by all employees who drive for you working.
+Also, take a look at what IRP or Apportioned Registration is.

 What Does Pre-Employment Screening Program (PSP) Mean?

-FMCSA officials have mandated a new program, the Pre-Employment Screening Program (PSP), to help the motor carrier industry evaluate potential operators based on their crash and serious safety violation history.
+FMCSA officials have mandated a new program, the Pre-Employment Screening Program (PSP), to help the motor carrier industry evaluate potential operators based on their crash and severe safety violation history.
 PSP is entirely voluntary and does not have any connection with CSA.
 Check out The Basics of Farm Exemptions.
-You will then have the ability to maintain complete motor carrier authority or broker.
+You will then be able to maintain complete motor carrier authority or broker.

 Does CSA Assign Safety Ratings to Individual CMV Drivers?